NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/06_graph_connections.md

 The example we will look at today is how to make river sections discharge to other river sections.

-The general mathematical object describing arrows going between different objects is that of a [directed graph](https://en.wikipedia.org/wiki/Directed_graph).
+The general mathematical object describing arrows going between different nodes is that of a [directed graph](https://en.wikipedia.org/wiki/Directed_graph).
 In Mobius2 you can use `directed_graph` *connections* to describe arbitrary flow graphs of e.g. rivers, lakes, soil patches, hydraulic units, etc.

 We start by declaring the connection entity in the model scope